 Edusave grants are given to Government and Government-aided schools; junior colleges and centralised institute; independent schools and institutions; specialised schools and Government-supported special education schools; and the Institute of Technical Education to be used to advance teaching and learning.
-The amounts disbursed during the financial year were as follows:
+The grant is given out in 2 tranches a year.